 Classic Sophisticated Curls

-This style involved soft inward spiraling curls that were tucked into the hairstyle creating a short and sophisticated look.
+This style involved soft inward spiraling curls tucked into the hairstyle, creating a quick and sophisticated look.
 Even beginners can ace this hairstyle.

 The Daisy Buchanan

 Daisy Buchanan was one of those characters all teenage girls wanted to be.
 The flapper hairstyles popped up in fashion in the early 1920s, and Daisy’s infamous hairstyle in The Great Gatsby was the go-to style of the era.

 The “Daisy Buchanan” hairstyle is a flapper hairstyle with short straight hair, bangs, and a stylish headband that is now popular even today.